2kai/full-stack-school/applications/README.md

 Open http://localhost and see the same picture as in Exercise 2.9.
 Just a refactoring was done in these exercises.
 So visually nothing has been changed.

+###### Exercise 2.12, "Data for countries" application

+Open http://localhost and see the first version of "Data for countries" application.

 ##### Part 1